richarddo3/rag-pipeline-cinemasleuths/README.md

 This project demonstrates how structured datasets (CSV-based ETL outputs) can be transformed into searchable knowledge sources for conversational AI systems.

-##Data & ETL Integration: The primary dataset is a cleaned CSV generated from an earlier ETL assignment: etl_cleaned_dataset.csv
+Data & ETL Integration: The primary dataset is a cleaned CSV generated from an earlier ETL assignment: etl_cleaned_dataset.csv

-## Notebooks
-The `notebooks/` directory contains exploratory analysis and early experimentation used during dataset inspection and pipeline development.
+Notebooks: The `notebooks/` directory contains exploratory analysis and early experimentation used during dataset inspection and pipeline development.
 These notebooks are not required to run the final system.

 ##Running the Project: